 Marketing and PR jobs are plentiful in Europe and Asia.
 Even if you only speak English you may be able to find a job abroad as there so many English-language communications outlets in many different countries.
 Every company needs a marketing professional to help with business development and commercial goals, so you will be highly employable and can get visa sponsorship in pretty much every country.

-5/Digital nomads and digital content creators
+5/Expats as digital nomads and digital content creators

 Being a digital nomad – someone who uses technology to work from different destinations – could be ideal for people who’d like to travel around as they work abroad.
 Several locations offer incentives to digital nomads who go to work there for a fixed period of time.